Guides

 Which Model to Use for OpenClaw

-Choose a model for OpenClaw based on planning quality, tool selection, and enough context to keep the agent coherent.
+Choose a model for OpenClaw and other agents based on planning quality, robust tool usage, and enough context length to keep the workflow coherent.

 • Agent planning and tool selection matter more than tiny speed differences.